Yejashi/obsidianNotes/Research/Compilers/Compiler-General.md

 The second phase is **syntax analysis**, which checks if the sequence of tokens adheres to the grammar rules of the programming language.

 **Key Responsibilities:**
-- **Constructing Parse Trees:** Generates a tree-like structure (parse tree) that represents the grammatical structure of the code.
+- **Constructing Parse Trees:** Generates a tree-like structure (parse tree or abstract syntax tree) that represents the grammatical structure of the code.
 - **Grammar Validation:** Ensures the code follows the syntactic rules.
 For example, `int a = ;` would be flagged because it's missing a value.
 - **Error Reporting and Recovery:** Reports syntax errors and attempts to recover to continue parsing.